rosscouldrey/rosscouldrey.github.io/_drafts/PowerBITipsPart2FilterPanes.md

 <!--more-->

-If you missed part 1 of this series on using custom backgrounds, be sure to check it out here.
+If you missed part 1 of this series on using custom backgrounds, be sure to check it out here (INSERT LINK).

 ## Setup
 For this demo I am using the Contoso Sales for PowerBI dataset that is available for download from Microsoft's site: